Sugarloaf Point Light: Modifications and dates

 The most noticeable changes to the Sugarloaf Point Lightstation have been its ongoing adjustment to technological improvements.
 The lighthouse was converted from a Chance Bros multiple wick oil burner to vaporised kerosene mantle in 1911 with a further increase in intensity with the introduction of autoform mantles on 1 April 1923.
 The original Chance Bros roller bearing pedestal was replaced with the existing Commonwealth Lighthouse Service thrust bearing pedestal as part of the conversion to electricity on 14 June 1966.
 The auxiliary light located on the first floor showing over Seal Rocks utilises the original Chance Bros 4th order fixed lens and was converted from green to red on 6 December 1984.
 The station was fully automated in 1987.
-With this conversion, the lightstation was effectively de-manned and a caretaker installed at the site.
+With this conversion, the lightstation was effectively de-staffed and a caretaker installed at the site.

 The lightstation complex has also undergone minor changes.
 The layout of each of the residential buildings remains largely unaltered but the facilities have been updated.
 Recent modifications to the site include the conversion of the Head Keepers and Assistant Keepers Quarters to short term accommodation facilities.

 In 2006, the National Parks and Wildlife Service undertook emergency and essential maintenance and repair works (including stabilisation of the built elements; removal of intrusive constructions and changes; and updating of services and facilities).